-The rationale behind many of the decision options in this section is discussed in greater detail in the IUCN Guidelines for Reintroductions and Other Conservation Translocations.
-It is important to note that these Guidelines make a clear distinction between the different options for returning animals to the wild:
+The rationale behind many of the decision options in this section is discussed in greater detail in the IUCN Guidelines for Reintroduction.
+It is important to note that these Guidelines make a clear distinction between the different options for returning animals to the wild.
+These are elaborated on the next page.